March 5, 2024 •David Blauzvern

 Intergenerational transfers have become a rarity.
 Many family businesses would prefer to remain independent, but younger family members increasingly forge their own career paths, and internal equity sales can carry significant tax burdens.
 Departing shareholders often need liquidity, so gifting isn’t always a solution.

-A leveraged ESOP buyout of individual owners, or entire ownership groups, can help perpetuate a family-owned company’s legacy and set the stage for additional, targeted ownership transfers.
+A leveraged ESOP buyout of individual owners or entire ownership groups can help perpetuate a family-owned company’s legacy and set the stage for additional, targeted ownership transfers.
 How so?
 The seller note and/or third-party debt that helps facilitate these transactions will temporarily depress a company’s value.
-Shareholders can use that opportunity to gift retained interest without triggering taxable limits or sell outstanding equity or warrants to family at lower valuations.
+Shareholders can use that opportunity to gift retained interest without triggering taxable limits or sell outstanding equity or warrants to family members at lower valuations.

-The liquidity generated by an ESOP sale enables families to financially prepare for looming estate tax burdens, without having to engage in the forced sales of a closely-held business.
+The liquidity generated by an ESOP sale enables families to financially prepare for looming estate tax burdens without having to engage in the forced sale of a closely held business.
 As a result, this unique version of shared ownership enables businesses to stay in families, prepare for the future, and remain rooted in their communities.

 Facilitate a Management Buyout

 Willing and able management teams often don’t have the financial wherewithal to orchestrate shareholder buyouts.
-Cash is usually tight, and it’s difficult to independently raise transaction financing.
-Even in instances where a standard management buyout (MBO) is feasible, unfavorable tax treatment on both sides of the deal can cloud a transaction.
+Cash is usually tight, and it’s challenging to raise transaction financing independently.
+Even in instances where a standard management buyout (MBO) is feasible, the unfavorable tax treatment on both sides of the deal can cloud a transaction.

-When leveraged ESOP-MBOs are structured, the sponsoring company can negotiate the creation of warrants alongside the sale of stock to an employee trust.
-Like stock options, warrants are a form of synthetic equity that offer holders the right to buy company shares for a defined period at a set price.
-This strike price is typically low, as it reflects the business’s depressed valuation, post-transaction.
+When leveraged ESOP-MBOs are structured, the sponsoring company can negotiate the creation of warrants alongside the sale of stock to an employee stock ownership trust.
+Like stock options, warrants are a form of synthetic equity that grants holders the right to purchase company shares for a specified period at a predetermined price.
+This strike price is typically low, as it reflects the business’s depressed valuation post-transaction.

 Selling shareholders are permitted to gift or sell warrants to their management team.
-This enables a management team to get skin in the game, beyond standard ESOP allocations.
-Warrants can meaningfully appreciate as the company de-levers and grows, driving real economic value to the company’s new leaders.
+This enables a management team to take a meaningful stake in the company, beyond standard ESOP allocations.
+Warrants can appreciate as the company delivers and grows, driving real economic value to the company’s new leaders.

 High Payroll Companies

 A leveraged ESOP sale creates corporate income tax deductions equivalent to the transaction price.
-For example, a $10 million stock sale can yield $10 million in write-offs for the sponsor company.
-But the pace at which those deductions are utilized is tied to a company’s payroll.
+For example, a $10 million stock sale can result in $10 million in write-offs for the sponsoring company.
+However, the pace at which those deductions are utilized is tied to a company’s payroll.
 That puts staffing, professional services, and other labor-intensive firms in a unique position.

 Asset-Heavy Companies